sherzodbek-ortiq/events/README.md

 Webpacker is used to serve css, importing bootstrap Additional feature: the account is locked after 5 unsuccessful attempts of login.
 The account is unlocked after 1 hour Authorization is handled by cancancan
+App's front end built with reacts js as single page app. skip_before_action :verify_authenticity_token is added Events are sorted by date
+There is small problem with datepicker, it sometemis picks wrong data.
+For example: It can set today's date if you pick tomorrow's

 ## Requrements